Estimated reading time: 9 minutes

-We thought since we already have the other bank accounts that they are competing against, we wanted to test it out.
+We wanted to test it out since we already have the other bank accounts they are competing against.

 UK Bank Account

-- British Current Account – This is a bank account used for every day purchases and bills.
-On our next trip to the UK I’ll wipe out the account and close it.
+- British Current Account – This bank account is used for everyday purchases and bills.
+On our next trip to the UK, I’ll wipe out the account and close it.

 - The reason is that it becomes another hassle for Mrs. CBB if I pass away first.

-- Also, it’s only in my name and I’m not bothering going through the process of adding her since there’s not that much in the account.
+- Also, it’s only in my name, and I’m not bothering going through the process of adding her since there’s not much in the account.

 More Than Four Bank Accounts

-It doesn’t matter how many bank accounts a married couple has as long as they serve a purpose the couple agrees on.
+It doesn’t matter how many bank accounts a married couple has as long as they serve a purpose.

-Once we found out that a bank in Canada can freeze a bank account if both names were not on them, we changed.
+Once we found out that a bank in Canada could freeze a bank account if both names were not on them, we changed.

-From my understanding, this is common practice since the bank account is registered with one person.
+This is standard practice since the bank account is registered with one person.